-You’re probably in the process of jumping through hoops in order to get a bank to pay for it so you can move in.
+Let’s imagine a scenario.
+You’ve saved a substantial downpayment, and are now in the middle of the process of jumping through hoops in order to be approved for a mortgage.
+You continue to keep your eye on the prize, because you’re so excited to own your own home.
 When you finally make it to the lawyer’s and sign the paperwork, there’s an extra page that maybe your mortgage broker didn’t even mention to you:

 “Mortgage Insurance – Accept or Decline?”

 Let’s be clear.
 If your down payment was less than 20%, in order to obtain a mortgage, you must pay for mortgage insurance.
 This insurance is for the banks, so that if you default they still get paid.
-It’s not what I’m talking about right now.
+What we’re talking about is different.
 The mortgage insurance you are being propositioned with in the paperwork at the Lawyer’s office is to insure your family – to pay off your mortgage in case you die.
-It sure sounds like a good idea.
+It sounds like a good idea.

-If I died, I’d sure want my partner to be able to stay in our family home without financial stress.
+You may immediately think that you want your loved ones to be able to stay in the family home without financial stress.
 And the monthly price they are offering to bury in the mortgage pales in comparison to the actual mortgage payment.
-And I’m so excited that I’m about to get my new house… Why not, right?
+Plus the added thrill of getting a new home… why not right?

 Underwriting is the process where the insurance company decides if they will insure something, and if so, for how much.
 Mortgage insurance asks you a few quick questions, that you probably don’t understand, and then they issue you the policy without digging any deeper.